t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

   TDH is a custom hadoop distribution with an initial configuration as a pseudo-distributed cluster with 1 worker node.
-The distribution is based entirely on direct apache versions.
+The distribution is based entirely on Apache versions.
 This project provides a set of scripts for managing the environment.